Jake Rutledge and the Guy with Bad Timing - Part Six

-The soldiers formed up like a Panzer Division to storm the diner.
-I watched from the street as they poked, prodded, and shoved the farmers.
-Shortly, the biggest one came out.
+The airmen formed up like an F-16 to storm the diner.
+I kept tabs on them from the street as they poked, prodded, and shoved the farmers.
+Shortly, the biggest airmen came out.

-After ten minutes or so, the big guy came out again.
+After ten minutes, the big guy came out again.

 “He’s not in there.”

 “What are you pulling?”
-Colonel Cox asked me.
-He didn’t look very happy.
+Colonel Cox said.
+He didn’t give me the impression it thrilled him.

-“He was dead down there earlier,” I said.
-“He couldn’t have gotten too far.”
+“He was lying down there earlier,” I poked around the room.
+“He couldn’t have gone too far.”

 “Why don’t you show us.”
 The Colonel pushed me from behind toward the diner.

-I led him and the rest of the Army’s finest down the stairs into the basement.
-The farmers watched us pass and each one was whispering.
-The most fun any of them had in a long time.
+I led him and the rest of the Air Force’s finest down the stairs into the basement.
+The farmers watched us pass, and each one was whispering.
+I’m sure this was the most excitement any of them had in a long time.

-The basement was full of shadows and it took a second for my eyes to adjust.
-The diamond pattern in my new contacts flashed golden sparks in my eyes.
-Through the glitter, I could see Dan’s outline on the table where I had left him.
+The basement was full of shadows and it took a while for my eyes to adjust.
+I thought about the contacts in my pocket and made sure they were still there.
+Through the dancing light, I could recognize Dan’s outline where I had left him.

 “He’s right there.”
 I’ll admit I had a snarky tone in my voice.
-I mean how stupid were these people?
+I was thinking how stupid were these people?

-I rushed over to where Dan had been bleeding an hour ago.
-There was nothing on the table but his clothes.
+I rushed over to where Dan had been bleeding an hour ago and where I found him lying on the table.
+There was nothing but his clothes.

 “Someone had to take him!”